greghendershott/racket-mode/Reference.md

 The default value sets some known "noisy" topics to be one level quieter.
 That way you can set the '* topic to a level like 'debug and not get overhwelmed by these noisy topics.

+## Experimental debugger

+### racket-debuggable-files
+Used to tell [`racket-run`](#racket-run) what files may be instrumented for debugging.
+Must be a list of strings that are pathnames, such as from [`racket--buffer-file-name`](#racket--buffer-file-name), -or-, a function that returns such a list given the pathname of the file being run.
+If any path strings are relative, they are made absolute using `expand-file-name` with the directory of the file being run.
+The symbol 'run-file may be supplied in the list; it will be replaced with the pathname of the file being run.
+Safe to set as a file-local variable.

 # Faces